VittoNico/Random_network_analysis/README.md

 ```

 # Stage 3: Report
 With the information obtained from the last script we can finally create a report file for our network.
-Before the compilation of the report we need to create plots useful for a visualize the data.
+Before the compilation of the report we need to create plots useful for the visualization of the data.
 Here is the script for each of them.

 ```R
 # Create the plot of the Degree level